North Miami Beach, Florida

 North Miami Beach (commonly referred to as NMB) is a city in Miami-Dade County, Florida, United States.
-Originally named "Fulford-by-the-Sea" in 1926 after Captain William H. Fulford of the U.S. Coast Guard, the city was renamed "North Miami Beach" in 1931.
-The population was 43,676 at the 2020 census.
+The City of North Miami Beach is part of the Miami metropolitan area of South Florida.
+Originally named "Fulford-by-the-Sea" in 1926, after Captain William H. Fulford of the U.S. Coast Guard, the city was renamed "North Miami Beach" in 1931.
+The population was 43,676 at the 2020 US census.

 History

+The first non-indigenous settlement was platted in 1881, and was called Fulford-By-The-Sea.

 In the 1920s, Carl G. Fisher built an all-wooden racetrack with stands for 12,000 spectators, known as the Fulford–Miami Speedway.
 This event, held on February 22, 1926, dubbed the Carl G. Fisher Cup Race, was a forerunner to the auto races at Sebring and Daytona.
-In September 1926, after just one race, the track was destroyed by the 1926 Miami Hurricane.
+In September 1926, after just one race, the track was destroyed by the 1926 Miami hurricane.

 The hurricane of 1926 essentially ended the South Florida real estate boom, and in an effort to alleviate their losses and the damage to the city, local residents came together as the Town of Fulford.
 In 1927, it was incorporated as the City of Fulford.